fabiankaraben/nodejs-mini-projects/README.md

     advanced/27-ar-vr-data-backend

 28. **Crypto Trading Bot**
-    This is a trading simulator in Node.js with TypeScript, CCXT for exchanges, strategy execution, backtesting, MongoDB logs, and Kubernetes.
+    This is a trading simulator in Node.js with TypeScript, CCXT for exchanges, strategy execution, backtesting, MongoDB logs, and Docker Compose deployment.
     advanced/28-crypto-trading-bot

 29. **Code-First GraphQL with Nexus**
-    This is a code-first GraphQL API in Node.js with TypeScript, Nexus for schema, Prisma resolvers, federation ready, JWT, and Kubernetes.
+    This is a code-first GraphQL API in Node.js with TypeScript, Nexus for schema, Prisma resolvers, federation ready, JWT, and Docker Compose deployment.
     advanced/29-code-first-graphql-with-nexus

 30. **Distributed Transactions**
-    This is a saga orchestrator in Node.js with TypeScript, for distributed tx, compensating actions, Kafka events, and Docker deployment.
+    This is a saga orchestrator in Node.js with TypeScript, for distributed tx, compensating actions, Kafka events, and Docker Compose deployment.
     advanced/30-distributed-transactions

 31. **Compliance Audit Trail**
-    This is a compliant logger in Node.js with TypeScript, immutable logs to PostgreSQL, blockchain-like hashing, API actions, and Kubernetes.
+    This is a compliant logger in Node.js with TypeScript, immutable logs to PostgreSQL, blockchain-like hashing, API actions, and Docker Compose deployment.
     advanced/31-compliance-audit-trail

 32. **NGINX Module Integration**
-    This is a custom NGINX extender in Node.js with TypeScript, Lua scripts calling Node, advanced proxy, and Docker/Kubernetes.
+    This is a custom NGINX extender in Node.js with TypeScript, Lua scripts calling Node, advanced proxy, and Docker Compose deployment.
     advanced/32-nginx-module-integration

 33. **Advanced Event Sourcing**
-    This is a full ES system in Node.js with TypeScript, snapshots, projections, EventStoreDB, CQRS integration, and Kubernetes.
+    This is a full ES system in Node.js with TypeScript, snapshots, projections, EventStoreDB, CQRS integration, and Docker Compose deployment.
     advanced/33-advanced-event-sourcing

 34. **WebAssembly Integration**
-    This is a WASM runner in Node.js with TypeScript, loading/executing WASM modules, performance tasks, API invoke, and Docker.
+    This is a WASM runner in Node.js with TypeScript, loading/executing WASM modules, performance tasks, API invoke, and Docker deployment.
     advanced/34-webassembly-integration

 35. **GitOps Deployment**
-    This is a GitOps-ready service in Node.js with TypeScript, ArgoCD manifests, auto-sync, Express, and Kubernetes for declarative deploys.
+    This is a GitOps-ready service in Node.js with TypeScript, ArgoCD manifests, auto-sync, Express, and Docker deployment for declarative deploys.
     advanced/35-gitops-deployment

 36. **AsyncAPI Docs**
-    This is a message-documented service in Node.js with TypeScript, AsyncAPI for Kafka schemas, generator tools, and Docker.
+    This is a message-documented service in Node.js with TypeScript, AsyncAPI for Kafka schemas, generator tools, and Docker deployment.
     advanced/36-asyncapi-docs

 37. **ELK Stack Logging**
-    This is a centralized logger in Node.js with TypeScript, Winston to Elasticsearch, Kibana viz, Express, and Kubernetes.
+    This is a centralized logger in Node.js with TypeScript, Winston to Elasticsearch, Kibana viz, Express, and Docker Compose deployment.
     advanced/37-elk-stack-logging

 38. **BullMQ Advanced Queues**
-    This is a pro queue system in Node.js with TypeScript, BullMQ with Redis, priorities/delays, worker scaling, and Kubernetes.
+    This is a pro queue system in Node.js with TypeScript, BullMQ with Redis, priorities/delays, worker scaling, and Docker Compose deployment.
     advanced/38-bullmq-advanced-queues

 39. **Operational Transformation Server**
-    This is a doc collab backend in Node.js with TypeScript, OT for conflicts, Socket.io transport, Redis state, and Docker.
+    This is a doc collab backend in Node.js with TypeScript, OT for conflicts, Socket.io transport, Redis state, and Docker Compose deployment.
     advanced/39-operational-transformation-server

 40. **Apollo GraphQL Cache**
-    This is an advanced GraphQL with in-memory cache in Node.js with TypeScript, Apollo cache control, directives, federation, and Kubernetes.
+    This is an advanced GraphQL with in-memory cache in Node.js with TypeScript, Apollo cache control, directives, federation, and Docker Compose deployment.
     advanced/40-apollo-graphql-cache

 41. **K6 Load Testing**
-    This is a stress-tested API in Node.js with TypeScript, K6 scripts for scenarios, thresholds, Express, Prometheus export, and Docker.
+    This is a stress-tested API in Node.js with TypeScript, K6 scripts for scenarios, thresholds, Express, Prometheus export, and Docker deployment.
     advanced/41-k6-load-testing

 42. **OWASP Security Suite**
-    This is a hardened API in Node.js with TypeScript, full OWASP checks, helmet/lusca, input sanitization, PostgreSQL, and Kubernetes.
+    This is a hardened API in Node.js with TypeScript, full OWASP checks, helmet/lusca, input sanitization, PostgreSQL, and Docker Compose deployment.
     advanced/42-owasp-security-suite

 43. **MikroORM Usage**
-    This is an advanced ORM service in Node.js with TypeScript, MikroORM with MongoDB, unit of work, API, and Docker.
+    This is an advanced ORM service in Node.js with TypeScript, MikroORM with MongoDB, unit of work, API, and Docker Compose deployment.
     advanced/43-mikroorm-usage

 44. **Vault Secrets Manager**
-    This is a secure config in Node.js with TypeScript, HashiCorp Vault client, dynamic secrets, Express use, and Kubernetes.
+    This is a secure config in Node.js with TypeScript, HashiCorp Vault client, dynamic secrets, Express use, and Docker Compose deployment.
     advanced/44-vault-secrets-manager

 45. **Apache Kafka Streams**
-    This is a stream processor in Node.js with TypeScript, kafkajs streams, transformations, state stores, and Docker.
+    This is a stream processor in Node.js with TypeScript, kafkajs streams, transformations, state stores, and Docker Compose deployment.
     advanced/45-apache-kafka-streams

 46. **AWS S3 Multipart Upload**
-    This is a large file handler in Node.js with TypeScript, AWS SDK multipart, progress tracking, endpoint, and Kubernetes.
+    This is a large file handler in Node.js with TypeScript, AWS SDK multipart, progress tracking, endpoint, and Docker Compose deployment.
     advanced/46-aws-s3-multipart-upload

 47. **Dashboard Data Aggregator**
-    This is an analytics aggregator in Node.js with TypeScript, query multiple DBs, cache results, API for charts, and Docker.
+    This is an analytics aggregator in Node.js with TypeScript, query multiple DBs, cache results, API for charts, and Docker Compose deployment.
     advanced/47-dashboard-data-aggregator

 48. **Redis Pub/Sub Scaler**
-    This is a scalable pub/sub in Node.js with TypeScript, Redis cluster, multiple subscribers, load balanced, and Kubernetes.
+    This is a scalable pub/sub in Node.js with TypeScript, Redis cluster, multiple subscribers, load balanced, and Docker Compose deployment.
     advanced/48-redis-pub-sub-scaler

 49. **OIDC Provider**
-    This is an OpenID Connect server in Node.js with TypeScript, oidc-provider, full flows, PostgreSQL, and Docker.
+    This is an OpenID Connect server in Node.js with TypeScript, oidc-provider, full flows, PostgreSQL, and Docker Compose deployment.
     advanced/49-oidc-provider

 50. **ML Recommendation Engine**
-    This is a recommender backend in Node.js with TypeScript, simple ML with brain.js, user data from MongoDB, API suggestions, and Kubernetes.
+    This is a recommender backend in Node.js with TypeScript, simple ML with brain.js, user data from MongoDB, API suggestions, and Docker Compose deployment.
     advanced/50-ml-recommendation-engine